qiyf/PredictiveGenome/README.md

 ### III) Analyze Chromatin Conformation

 We use VMD to visualize chromatin structure with [VMD](http://www.ks.uiuc.edu/Research/vmd/) and MATLAB to analyze contact maps using [MATLAB](https://www.mathworks.com/products/matlab.html).
 Installation of these two software packages are highly recommended.
-See `./analyzeChromatinConformation/contactMap/README.md`and `./analyzeChromatinConformation/visStructure/README.md` for detailed instructions of usage.
+See [cmap](./analyzeChromatinConformation/contactMap/README.md) and `./analyzeChromatinConformation/visStructure/README.md` for detailed instructions of usage.

 #### Visualize contact map